DragonSecurity/drill/README.md

 Direct TCP: tcp://example.com:55000
 ```

-Note that for hosted bore you need to specify port in range 45000-65000.
+Note that for hosted drill you need to specify port in range 45000-65000.

 If port is already taken, random port is used.